LightFiLimited/lf-documentation/docs/sensors/index.md

 The Base sensor also functions as a router/gateway for LightFi sensors, reporting data to the cloud and allowing configuration of sensor settings and sub-sensors via the portal or API interface.

-If [BACnet](BACnet.md) enabled, this sensor will also function as a BACnet router device as a BACnet device, with it’s own BACnet network number (configurable via LightFi Portal).
-This will allow the Base sensor itself and all configured sub-sensors to be accessible via the BACnet/IP.
+If [BACnet](BACnet.md) enabled, this sensor will also function as a BACnet router device, with it’s own BACnet network number (configurable via LightFi Portal).
+This will allow the Base sensor itself and all configured sub-sensors to be accessible via BACnet/IP ([BACnet object description](BACnet/#lightfi-base)).

+## LightFi Alpine

+The Alpine sensor measures: Carbon Dioxide (CO₂) levels with a dual-channel NDIR sensor, Temperature and Relative Humidity.
+This sensor is battery powered and reports it's battery level.

+The sensor requires a configuration with a LightFi Base Sensor in order to be visible on the BACnet network.

+If BACnet enabled, this sensor will appear as a BACnet device on the BACnet network created by the BACnet router internal to the Base Sensor ([BACnet object description](BACnet/#lightfi-alpine)).

 ## LightFi Sahara